backdrop-contrib/ip_geoloc/README.txt

-Installation instructions for Nginx: http://drupal.org/node/1876418 Installation instructions for Apache: o download and enable https://drupal.org/project/js, version 7.x-2.x o find the .htacess in your document root -- that is where your index.php lives o visit admin/config/system/js; it displays a number of lines tailored for your server o copy those lines and paste them into .htaccess below the line "RewriteEngine on".
+Installation instructions for Nginx: http://drupal.org/node/1876418 Installation instructions for Apache: o download and enable https://drupal.org/project/js, version 7.x-2.x o find the .htacess in your document root -- the same folder as index.php o visit admin/config/system/js; it displays 5 lines tailored for your server o copy those lines and paste them into .htaccess below the line "RewriteEngine on".